54skyxenon/54skyxenon.github.io/content/blog/switzerland.md

 # Social Life

-{{% ch-shortcode caption="Visiting the Lindt chocolate factory with my roommates" file="social.png" %}}
+{{% blog-shortcode caption="Visiting the Lindt chocolate factory with my roommates" file="https://i.ibb.co/L9cZsQ9/social.png" %}}

 Pedro and Reece from Chile and Canada were the first two people I met as my roommates.
 Initially, we would plan weekend outings and help each other understand the workings of Switzerland.